 The City Clerk is the City Elections Official and is responsible for administering the City’s general municipal elections and special elections for both candidates and measures; and processing petitions relating to initiatives, recalls and referendums.

-City of Pinole - 2018 General Election Information
+City of Pinole - 2018 General Municipal Election

 Tuesday, November 6, 2018